jpype-project/jpype/doc/userguide.rst

    print(java.lang.System.getProperty('java.class.path'))

 This should list the absolute path to each of the jars that will be used for this JVMs lifespan.
-Each of the jars will be written out explicity as the JVM does not permit wildcards, thus JPype has expanded each of thme using glob.
+Each of the jars will be written out explicitly as the JVM does not permit wild-cards, thus JPype has expanded each of them using glob.
 If an expected jar file is missing the list then it won't be accessable.

 There is a flag to determine the current state of the JVM.
 Calling